Frixs/BlackSpiritHelper/README.md

 ## Release History
 ```
+[26/07/2019] [1.0.2.1, BETA] - Added option to force Administrator Privileges.
+See, for more info: Wiki - How to run the application As Administrator.
 [26/07/2019] [1.0.2.0, BETA] - Overlay bug fixes.
 Added keypress to activate interaction with the overlay.
 Added group control buttons into overlay.
 [25/07/2019] [1.0.1.0, BETA] - The application launch!
 ```